foundation/foundation-sites/docs/pages/installation.md

   <div class="medium-3 columns">
     <span class="subtitle">ZURB Recommendation</span>
     <h4>Command-Line Tool</h4>
-    <p>Makes it easy to create new Foundation projects from the Terminal.</p>
+    <p>Makes it easy to create new Foundation projects from the Terminal.
+Requires some initial setup for long-term ease.</p>
     <a href="#command-line-tool" class="button-docs expanded">Jump to Section</a>
   </div>
   <div class="medium-3 columns">